floriancomparato/floriancomparato/README.md

 - 👌 I'm a Fullstack JavaScript Web Developer (MERN)

-- 🌱 I’m currently learning PHP / MySQL and Kotlin
+- 🌱 I’m currently learning PHP / MySQL and Vue.js

 - 🤔 I’m looking for a job